String Tokenization

 In C++, there are multiple ways to tokenize a string:

-- Using the std::stringstreamclass
+std::stringstreamclass - Using the

-- Using the boost::tokenizerlibrary
+std::stringmember functions - Using the

 Let's explore each of these methods in more detail.